Phoenix Emporium actively looking to stay on Ellicott City's Main Street

 “It’s a place we have all called home,” he added.

-Roshan said the Phoenix is “the anchor” of Main Street and, as so, it needs to be established somewhere else on the street.
+Roshan said the Phoenix is “the anchor” of Main Street and it needs to be established somewhere else on the street.

 During both floods, Hemmis set up GoFundMe accounts, asking for donations to pay his staff during the time the Phoenix was closed.
 He has never asked for donations to help bring the restaurant back.